killquest/killquest/SRD/How to Play/Action Roll.md

 ### 4. **Roll the dice**
 The symbol on the dice determines your degree of success.
 No matter what happens, the situation changes.
 It never stays the same, even when things are going smoothly.

 - Blank: Your roll is a failure.
-You don’t do what you wanted to do, and things go wrong somehow.
+You don’t do what you wanted to do, and things go wrong somehow
 - Partial: Your roll is a partial success.
-You do what you wanted to, but with a cost, compromise, or complication.
+You do what you wanted to, but with a cost, compromise, or complication
 - Success: Your roll is a success.
-You do exactly what you wanted to do, without any additional headaches.
+You do exactly what you wanted to do, without any additional headaches
 - Critical : Your roll is beyond successful!
-You do exactly what you wanted to do, with some spectacular added bonus.
+You do exactly what you wanted to do, with some spectacular added bonus